Get a demo

 Make your pictures customer-friendly

-Use large and high-resolution photos.
-We’ve already mentioned the importance of quality photos, but this aspect impacts more than branding.
+Choose large and high-resolution photos.
+We’ve already mentioned the value of quality photos, but this aspect impacts more than branding.
 It also influences the customer experience.
 Shoppers prefer bigger pictures as they give them more details about products and increase the likelihood of a purchase, as revealed by the eBay Research Labs’ study.

 Moreover, post only top-quality photos on your website, and preferably upload them in JPG format.
 This lets you keep the quality high but won’t overload your website with heavy images.
 It means your site will load faster, which will improve the customer experience.

 In the end, think about making the images shareable.
-Because shoppers use multiple devices and social media platforms, optimizing photographs for sharing them with everyone is an important step.
+Because shoppers have multiple devices and social media platforms, optimizing photographs for sharing them with everyone is an important step.

 Give detailed information